Do you really need to detox your body?

 Many religions use the holy season of Lent for this purpose and there is scientific proof that it benefits both physical and mental health.
 One of them, the Daniel Fast, is a partial fast and followed for 21 consecutive days.
 This focuses on vegetables, fruits, whole grains, legumes, nuts, and seeds.
 During this time all animal sources of protein are avoided.
 The only beverage allowed is water.
 Different studies show that the holy season of Lent leads to meaningful improvements in blood lipids, blood pressure, and biomarkers of oxidative stress (3, 4).

 Does the holy season of Lent make you think about a detoxification programme?
 Indeed, Lent may well bring this to your mind.
 I would say that everybody needs, from time to time, to follow the holy season of Lent or some detoxification programme, whatever you decide to call it.
 It is a good non-pharmacological intervention to improve your health and increase longevity, where at least for a period of time you can avoid food with additives, preservatives, sweeteners, animal proteins, refined carbohydrates, flavorings and alcohol.

 Plant-based foods contain a complex mix of useful phytochemicals, minerals, vitamins and fibre that help to significantly improve the detoxification process.
 This may help you to reduce by 70% (5) the chance of developing obesity, heart disease (6, 7), type 2 diabetes (8), inflammation (9), and cancer (10).

 Who would have thought to find such great nutritional advice in the Bible?
 But if it gives so many health benefits why not use it today?
 And especially when scientific research confirms the great power of healing foods.

 I wish you great health and happiness!

 Yours ever Alla_Nutrition

-If you would like to be free of pain and let yourself enjoy life, you can contact me to book a Skype consultation via “contact” page.
+If you would like to be free of pain and make your life more enjoyable, you can contact me to book a Skype consultation via my “contact” page.